The Yardbirds: After the Yardbirds (1968–1992)

 The Yardbirds were inducted into the Rock and Roll Hall of Fame in January 1992.
-Nearly all the surviving musicians who had been part of the band's heyday, including Jeff Beck and Jimmy Page, appeared at the ceremony (original lead guitarist Top Topham was not included).
-Eric Clapton, whose Hall of Fame induction was the first of three, was unable to attend because of his obligations while recording and working on a show for the MTV Unplugged series.
+Nearly all the surviving musicians who had been part of the band's heyday, including Beck and Page, appeared at the ceremony (original lead guitarist Top Topham was not included).
+Clapton, whose Hall of Fame induction was the first of three, was unable to attend because of his obligations while recording and working on a show for the MTV Unplugged series.